39alpha/39alpharesearch.org/content/team/_index.md

 Ocean Worlds](https://oceanworlds.whoi.edu/projects/exploring-ocean-worlds-exow/) initiative.
 (Once we complete beta testing, **Eleanor** will be released publically on our [Github](https://github.com/39alpha) profile.)

-We are also exploring new project ideas related to clean hydrogen generation from geologic sources, motivated by Tucker Ely’s recent [paper](https://doi.org/10.1029/2022GC010658) on $\ce{H2}$-generation in ultramafic-hosted hydrothermal.
+We are also exploring new project ideas related to clean hydrogen generation from geologic sources, which is motivated by Tucker Ely’s recent [paper](https://doi.org/10.1029/2022GC010658) on $\ce{H2}$-generation in ultramafic-hosted hydrothermal.
 Hydrogen has the potential to replace hydrocarbons as society's dominant energy source.
 We are interested in discovering new geologic settings and